25 Easy Dinner Ideas

 Saute your favorite sliced sausage in a pan until browned.
 Add some drained white beans, chopped kale and some chicken broth.
 Cook until kale is wilted.
 If you want to add a little chopped garlic or lemon juice, that wouldn’t hurt.
 Serve with crusty bread.

 If you haven’t already adopted Taco Tuesday (or another day of the week) at your house, I highly recommend it!
 We’ve been eating tacos once a week for years, and we never seem to get tired of them.

 I do mix things up by using different meats, beans, shells, and toppings, but regular old ground beef + taco seasoning + diced tomatoes + lettuce + shredded cheese + hard shells is always a favorite.

 12) Tomato Soup w/ Grilled Cheese

 This is a perfect easy dinner, especially on chilly nights.
 Just heat up your favorite tomato soup and make a grilled cheese using any cheese and bread combination you like.
-Sharp cheddar grilled cheese dipping sticks are my personal favorite.
+These sharp cheddar grilled cheese sticks are my personal favorite.

 A grilled ham sandwich on rye is another winner in my book!

 13) Naan Pizza